 Types of Scanners and Their Suitability

-When considering your document scanner for photos, understanding its type is crucial:
+When using your document scanner for photos, consider its type:

 For optimal photo digitization, look for a document scanner with a high optical resolution, ideally at least 1200 DPI, and even 2400 DPI for exceptionally complex images or if you plan significant enlargements.
 Some advanced models may also include a transparency unit, which is invaluable if you also wish to digitize film negatives or slides.